lpasqualette/portfolioPHDI/README.md

 + Some of those countries - such as United States, Canada, Saudi Arabia, United Arab Emirate, Kuwait, China and Russia - are the main fossil fuel producers in the world.
 Therefore, their lower Carbon Dioxide Emissions (production) Index drive their lower PHDI ranking [(Global Energy Review, 2025)](https://www.iea.org/reports/global-energy-review-2025).

 + Countries such as Ireland, Singapore, Luxembourg, Switzerland, Finland and Norway rank lower in the PHDI rank because of their high Material Footprint Index.
 The Material Footprint reflects the amount of raw materials extracted worldwide to meet the consumption demands of a specific country.
-Therefore, the *consumption* level of goods in those countries is unsustainable [(European Environmental Agency, 2023)](https://www.eea.europa.eu/en/analysis/indicators/europes-material-footprint).
+Therefore, the *consumption* pattern in those countries is overall unsustainable [(European Environmental Agency, 2023)](https://www.eea.europa.eu/en/analysis/indicators/europes-material-footprint).

 ## Key Conclusions:

 + **Wealthier countries tend to exert higher planetary pressure**

-There tends to be a positive correlation between Gross National Income (GNI) per capita and environmental pressure as reflected in lower PHDI scores relative to HDI.
+The data suggest a positive correlation between Gross National Income (GNI) per capita and environmental pressure as reflected in lower PHDI scores relative to HDI.

 + **Very High Human Development countries are most affected in the PHDI ranking**